TheWizardsCode/Animation/README.md

 # Animation
-Animation controllers, Animations and Scripts relating to animation.
+Animation controllers, Animations and Scripts relating to Unity animations.

 I am not an animator.
 The animations in here are not, at least right now, very good.
 However, this is a useful library for use in other open source projects that need animations and controllers in demo scenes.
 While not pretty it does enable open source projects to work